MisterJulsen/MinecraftCommunityServer/global_rail_network_guidelines.md

 > We have set the max train speed to 300 km/h (even in curves) in the Config. **PLEASE set the max speed of EVERY train and EVERY track according to the speed guidelines mentioned below!**

 - ### Coordination
   Keep up to the [standards](https://github.com/MisterJulsen/MinecraftCommunityServer/blob/main/standards.md) and make sure existing rail traffic is not affected when extending the network (e.g. new track, new train).
-If in doubt, ask Server Staff or Trusted Players.
+If in doubt, ask Server Staff or the affected players.
 Use `#public-railways` in discord to discuss.
 - ### Stay realistic
   No tight curves, unrealistic track switches, overlapping tracks (crossings excluded), steep climbs/descents, floating tracks
 - ### Exceptions